ameyzagade/AspNetCoreFilterPipeline/README.md

 - The implementing class can be used as an attribute.

-### Resource Filter
-- Wraps most of the filter pipeline.

-### Exception Filter
+#### Exception Filter
-- Catch exceptions in controllers or razor page creation, action methods, model binding, action filters.
+- Catches exceptions in controllers or razor page creation, action methods, model binding, action filters.
-  Does not catch exceptions in resource filter, result filter, result execution
+  Does not catch exceptions in resource filter, result filter, result execution.
 - Not as flexible as global error handling middleware.
-Use only when action method response would be different e.g., view -> HTML, api -> json
+Use only when action method response would be different e.g., view action method -> HTML, api action method -> json
 - Set exception handled property to true or write response to stop exception propagation.

+#### Result Filter
+- __IResultFilterAsync or IAsyncResultFilterAsync__
+  Only executed when action result is produced by action filter or action method.

+- __Use IAlwaysRunResultFilter or IAsyncAlwaysRunResultFilter__
+  Executed when action result is produced by action method or action filter or auth filter or resource filter or exception filter